-Other financial liabilities, including long term debt and redemption liabilities, are initially measured at fair value, net of transaction costs.
+Other financial liabilities are initially measured at fair value, net of transaction costs.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method, with interest expense recognized on an effective yield basis.

 Critical Accounting Estimates and Judgments